 The SEARCH function in Excel is simultaneous to FIND because it also gives the location of a substring in a string.

-- If Find_Value is blank string “”, the Excel FIND formula gives the first character in the string.
+- If Find_Value is the blank string “, the Excel FIND formula gives the string’s first character.

 Example =SEARCH (“ful“, “Beautiful) gives 7 because the substring “ful” begins at the 7th position of the substring “beautiful”.